Everest View Trek

 • Mineral water, soft drinks, and hard drinks, snacks and other expenses during the trekking

-• Rest of the expenses that are not mentioned on Price includes
+• The rest of the expenses that are not mentioned in Price includes

 Additional Info